Free shipping to the US on orders over $150

 4) Shaving the Ice

-Transfer ice cubes into a blender and crush the ice.
+Transfer the ice cubes into a blender and crush the ice.
 It should take only around 10 seconds for the ice to reach a fluffy texture.
 Once the ice has reached your preferred texture, transfer it to a serving plate or bowl of your choice.

-5) Decorating the Shaved Ice
+5) Decorating Your Strawberry Shaved Ice

 Pour the strawberry syrup onto the shaved ice, and then decorate with the remaining whole strawberries that were used earlier to make the syrup.
 Then, drizzle over as much condensed milk as you like.

-6) Finished Shaved Ice
+6) Enjoying Your Strawberry Shaved Ice

 Now all there's left to do is enjoy it before it melts!